Are Pakistan and the Afghan Taliban drifting apart? | DW | 21.10.2021

 Pakistan played an important role in facilitating the 2020 US-Taliban deal.
 It has also backed the Taliban regime since it regained power in Afghanistan on August 15.

-But Pakistan has not yet recognized the Taliban as Afghanistan's legitimate rulers, possibly due to pressure from the US.
+But Pakistan has not yet recognized the Taliban as Afghanistan's legitimate rulers, possibly because of pressure from the United States.

 Experts say that this could also be the reason behind growing friction between Islamabad and the Taliban.

 On Wednesday, the Taliban urged the international community to recognize its government in Afghanistan at a summit in Moscow.
-But there is still no guarantee that regional and international players will pay heed to their requests.
+But there is still no guarantee that regional and international players will pay heed to the request.

 Islamabad has urged global leaders to recognize the Taliban regime, but these efforts suffered a major blow when the Taliban did not announce an inclusive interim government involving different stakeholders and ethnicities.